 I half wrote this post LONG time ago, over 8 months ago, but it never seemed the right time to publish.
 I’m not more ready now, I’m still on a rollercoaster of emotions, and I still don’t see the light at the end of this sleep deprivation tunnel, but I’m stronger and more confident.
 So I decided to finish it, and here it goes.
 There’s no real advice this time, no trick, no solution, and probably it’s not even coherent.
 Just a mom opening up.

-I haven’t slept more than two uninterrupted hours at the time for 18 months.
-The first year, though, despite feeling a great amount of inexplicable sadness, frustration, and rage, I rarely cried.
+I haven’t slept more than two uninterrupted hours for 18 months.
+The first 12 months, though, despite feeling a great amount of inexplicable sadness, frustration, and rage, I rarely cried.
 When I felt like crying, I’d swallow my tears, rationalise (how could I possibly be unhappy with two healthy and amazing kids?) and build walls around me.
 Eventually, the sadness would go away and I’d feel strong again.

 I became my own Pandora’s box.